magnmaeh/esweek24/README.md

 Interrupts that arrive with some constant period (e.g., every 10 ms) are referred to as periodic interrupts.
 In an embedded system, this could typically be a sensor.

 Interrupts that arrive in a random/sporadic fashion are referred to as sporadic interrupts.
 This could for instance be packets arriving on a network interface.
-The characteristics of such packet arrivals are very application-based, but for this experiement it is assumed that a) multiple packets tend to arrive in a small time window and b) the network interface does not receive packets most of the time.
+The characteristics of such packet arrivals are very application-based, but for this  it is assumed that a) multiple packets tend to arrive in a small time window and b) the network interface does not receive packets most of the time.

 In the experiments, periodic and sporadic interrupts are handled differently.
 Periodic interrupts require computation for `WORK_AMOUNT_INT_PERIODIC` time, while sporadic interrupts require `WORK_AMOUNT_INT_SPORADIC` time to compute.
 These macros are set in `experiments/lib/common.h`.
 These are intended to be different.
 Because of this, it is important not to mix up pin connections between the waveform generator and the platform.